Aerospike Database uses a shared-nothing (SN) architecture, where:

 To determine record assignment to a partition, the record's key (of any size) is hashed into a 20-byte fixed-length digest using RIPEMD160.
-Using 12 bits of this digest, the partition ID of the record is determined.
+The partition ID of the record is determined using 12 bits of this digest.

-RIPEMD160, which is a field-tested, extremely random hash function, ensures that records distribute very evenly on a partition by partition basis.
-Furthermore, Aerospike evenly distributes the record containing partitions across the nodes in a cluster thus ensuring an even distribution of records to nodes.
+RIPEMD160, a field-tested, extremely random hash function, ensures that records distribute evenly on a partition by partition basis.
+Furthermore, Aerospike evenly distributes the record containing partitions across the nodes in a cluster, thus ensuring an even distribution of records to nodes.